 There are three individual titles for the three different exchanges - American, New York, and NASDAQ.
 This title may not be overly accessible but may be available in print or microfiche though a larger public library system or university library.
 The Library does have the titles in print in the Science & Business Reading Room near the reference desk.

-The subscription resources marked with a padlock are available to researchers on-site at the Library of Congress.
+Databases like Factset and the Bloomberg terminal have deep historical reach in terms of stock prices, but the Library doesn't subscribe to either.
+However, the subscription resources marked with a padlock are available to researchers on-site at the Library of Congress.
 If you are unable to visit the Library, you may be able to access these resources through your local public or academic library.

 These titles from Standard & Poor's (S&P) give the daily prices of stocks for the three exchanges.
+Some libraries that do have this title may actually have this title in microfiche.